Temple Shaaray Tefila: Rabbis

-The synagogue's first rabbi was Samuel Isaacs, who spoke English, one of only a few such rabbis in the United States.
+The synagogue's first rabbi was Samuel Myer Isaacs, who spoke English, one of only a few such rabbis in the United States.
 He was a firm adherent of Orthodox Judaism, and retired in 1877.
 His funeral at the synagogue the following year was the largest Jewish funeral of the nineteenth century.

 Beginning in 1877, it was led by Rabbi Frederick de Sola Mendes (who also became the first Chairman of the YMHA during his tenure), and from 1920, it was led by Rabbi Nathan Stern.

 Rabbi Bernard Bamberger was the rabbi from 1944 until 1971.
 He also served as President of the Central Conference of American Rabbis, as well as the World Union for Progressive Judaism.

 Rabbi Philip Schechter was then rabbi at the synagogue for a short time.
 He was fired in February 1971 by a vote of 144–135 of synagogue members 35 years of age and older, when his reforms to the liturgy and loosening of the dress code were not well received by some members of the congregation.
 He was followed by Senior Rabbi Harvey Tattelbaum, who led the synagogue for three decades, until 2001 when he became Rabbi Emeritus.

 Rabbi Jonathan Stein became Senior Rabbi in July 2001, and served until June 2014.
 He had previously been Senior Rabbi of both Congregation Beth Israel of San Diego and Indianapolis Hebrew Congregation.
 He also became President of the Central Conference of American Rabbis in March 2011, for a two-year term.
 As President, he led the principal organization of Reform rabbis in the U.S. and Canada.
 Following Rabbi Stein's retirement in June 2014, the Board of Trustees appointed Rabbi Deborah Hirsch as the Interim Senior Rabbi, while the Board searched for a senior rabbi replacement.

 On February 4, 2016, the congregation unanimously elected Rabbi Joel Mosbacher as Senior Rabbi beginning July 1, 2016.
 In July 2018, Rabbi Sarah Reines joined the congregation as a rabbi and left in 2022.
 Rabbi Jill Rubin joined the clergy in August 2022 and currently serves as Associate Rabbi.